 Ms Linda Marzolini

-I am the School Bursar and manage the Administration Team at Duncombe.
-I have been at Duncombe for 22 years and have watched the school grow to become a solid foundation for children, parents and staff.
+I am the School Bursar and manage the Administration Team at Duncombe and I attend Governor's meetings as an observer.
+I have been at Duncombe for over 22 years and have watched the school grow to become a solid foundation for children, parents and staff.
 I enjoy my work at Duncombe and being part of a very successful school and team.
 I help where I can with School Fetes and Special Events.
 I attend the full Governors Meetings and I am also part of the Finance and Premises Committee.
 I have one son, Andrew who is a Music Instructor/Engineer and he can often be seen at Duncombe organising the school discos!
 When I have time I love gardening and travelling.
 Among many things, one of the most rewarding aspects of being at Duncombe is to see children go through the school from Reception to Year 6 and then seeing them return as parents with their own children.
 That is very special.

 Ms Lucy Hyde